gzhytar/spendsentinel/MONETIZATION_IMPLEMENTATION.md

 # Monetization Implementation: Buy Me a Coffee Integration

-This document outlines the implementation of trauma-informed monetization features for the InnerBalance app, following the strategic guidelines outlined in `docs/monetization-strategy.md`.
+This document outlines the implementation of trauma-informed monetization features for the SpendSentinel app, following the strategic guidelines outlined in `docs/monetization-strategy.md`.

 ## Overview